morg-an/python/Make_API/README.txt

-This project aims to create my first API in the form of a to do list.
-It currently retrieves csv data and returns as JSON.
+This project is a to do list API.
+It currently retrieves a csv to do list and returns it as JSON.
 Users can also add a new task through an HTML form.
-At the present, that new task is incorporated into the JSON.
-Still remaining - I need to update the CSV file with the new JSON to incorporate the new tasks as they are added.
+The new task is added to the JSON that is returned and the CSV file is updated accordingly.

+To create this app - I used HTML, JavaScript, and Python (w/ Flask and Pandas modules)